 In 1934 the Federal Housing Authority (FHA) was created to help the economy during the great depression.
 For the most part everyone had to have 20 percent down to get a loan prior to FHA.
 Most banks thought 20 percent down payments would show consumers they could afford a house.
 The practice of putting 20 percent down made the housing market much more stable, but it also meant much fewer people could own a home.

-Usually the more people who own a home and the more houses that are bought and sold the better our economy does.
+The more people who own a home and the more houses that are bought and sold the better our economy does.
 That is why there are huge tax incentives when buying a house as an owner occupant or as an investor.
 The government encourages home owners to buy houses with less than 20 percent down by offering FHA insured loans.
 FHA was not meant to finance homes, but to create insurance for banks who gave consumers loans with less than 20 percent down.
 There are also many private mortgage insurance companies that allow conventional loans with less than 20 percent down.

 Once you started lending on less than 20 percent down, the risk of default increases greatly and it is not worth the risk for banks to lend money.
 To help mitigate that risk lenders charge mortgage insurance to the borrower, which may be about one percent of the loan amount per year.
 The mortgage insurance allows banks to lend to borrowers who can’t put that 20 percent down, because the insurance will reduce the losses the banks incur in a default.